PHP-Media-Server/PHP-Media-Server.github.io/windows.md

 # File Upload Guide using WinSCP

 ## Introduction
 This guide will walk you through the process of manual uploading of files to the Online Media server.
-The transfer method   described here is secure and uses the the SFTP protocol.
+The transfer method   described here is secure and uses the the SCP over SSH protocol.
 For Windows users we recommended [WinSCP](https://winscp.net/).

 ## Prerequisites
 - The WinSCP application installed on your computer.
 - `Host name` and the `User name`, provided by your system administrator.
-- `SFTP` password
+- `SCP` password

 ## Configuring WinSCP
 When WinSCP launches, it comes with the `Login configuration` window open.
-Here you will choose the option `SFTP` and then fill in the `Host name`,  the `User name` and  `Password` fields.
+Here you will choose the option `SCP` and then fill in the `Host name`,  the `User name` and  `Password` fields.
 Then click on the `Advanced` option
 ![image](login-window.png)

 In the `Advanced Site Settings` window, navigate to `Directories` and fill in the `Remote Directory` field with the value `/data/manual.main/uploads`.
 Click